LPR Camera System Installation Guide

 - Check the Display range checkbox.
 This enables visual representations of the minimum and maximum size that plates are expected to be when crossing the detection zone.
 Adjust the Min to be slightly smaller than your reference plate (from your parked vehicle).
 Adjust the Max settings to be slightly larger than your license plate.
 The more accurate the size range, the more accurate the ANPR software will be.

 LPR Zone, Plate Size

 Here is a close-up of the LPR detection zone and plate size references.
 Our max may be a little too big, but it is working very well so far, so we have kept in this way.

+UPDATED 11-8-2011: customers no longer need to make the adjustments described in this section because CCTV Camera Pros sets the firmware of all LPR-IP7 cameras to these settings before we ship the product.
 The LPR-IP7 is a network IP camera that can be logged into via a web browser.
 There are additional settings available directly on the camera.
 CCTV Camera Pros tries to ship the LPR-IP7 with the best factory default settings, however, the default settings may not work for all customers.
 There are also situations that come up where cameras need to be reset and settings could be lost.
 For these reasons, we have documented how to login to the LPR-IP7 and adjust the cameras settings.

 First, login to your LPR camera using a web browser.
 Please note that in order to display live video of your camera, you need to use Internet Explorer.
 However, you can access the camera settings screen from Chrome, Safari, and other web browsers.
 Understand that you will not be able to see a live video feed of your camera, but the settings adjustments will work as expected.